Philip, Duke of Parma: Marriage

 Their marriage was an unhappy one, and Louise Elisabeth died of smallpox at the age of 32 in 1759.

-Philip died unexpectedly on 18 July 1765 in Alessandria, Sardinia, after having accompanied his daughter Maria Luisa on her way to Genoa, where she sailed for Spain to marry Infante Charles.
+Philip himself also died of smallpox unexpectedly on 18 July 1765 in Alessandria, Sardinia,after having accompanied his daughter Maria Luisa on her way to Genoa, where she sailed for Spain to marry Infante Charles.
 Through Philip's daughter Maria Luisa, he is an ancestor of the Bourbons of Spain, the Bourbons of the Two Sicilies, and the House of Orléans.